- The most common way to get HIV or AIDS is by having sex with someone who has it. But there are other ways, too.

-Common places include your local health department, a clinic, your doctor's office, a hospital, and other sites set up specifically for HIV testing.
+Common places for testing include your local health department, a clinic, your doctor's office, a hospital, and other sites set up specifically for HIV testing.

 How Long Should I Wait to Get Tested for HIV?

 Most people will develop enough antibodies to test positive within 2 to 8 weeks after they're exposed to the virus.
 The average is 20 days to 25 days.
 Even so, there's a chance it could take longer.
 If you think you've been exposed and your HIV test within the first 3 months was negative, get another test at 6 months.
 If you think you are infected, however, see a doctor right away.
 They can help guide you in the testing.